Russia warns West of weapons repercussions, pounds Ukraine

 The only other city in Luhansk province that the Russians have not yet captured, Lysychansk, is still fully under Ukrainian control, the governor said, but is likely to be the next target.
 The two cities are separated by a river.

-Moscow’s forces also stormed the town of Komyshuvakha in the southeastern Zaporizhzhia region, large parts of which are under Russian control, the Ukrainian General Staff said Thursday.
+Moscow’s forces also stormed the town of Komyshuvakha in the southeastern Zaporizhzhia region, large parts of which are under Russian control, the Ukrainian military said.

 In the western Lviv region, a Russian missile hit rail lines that were a key conduit for supplies of Western weapons and other supplies, officials said.

 In his nightly video address, Ukraine’s president turned the focus to his country’s children.
-He said 243 of them have died in the war, 446 have been wounded and 139 were missing.
-The real numbers could be higher, he added, as his government doesn’t have a full picture of areas under Russian occupation.
+He said at least 243 of them have died in the war, 446 have been wounded and 139 were missing.
+The real numbers could be higher, he added.

 Zelenskyy said 200,000 children were among the Ukrainians forcefully taken to Russia and dispersed across that vast country: “The purpose of this criminal policy is not just to steal people but to make those who are deported forget about Ukraine and unable to return.”